ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ### title (optional)

-Define a `title` attribute for the component.
-The default is `Advertisement`.
+Define a `title` attribute for the component to propagate to the underlying `<iframe>` element.
+The default value is `"Advertisement"`.

 ### common attributes